leandrofarias13/PPGEEC2318_FinalProject/README.md

 ### Evaluation

-At the end of the training, an accuracy of 0.8950 was obtained, precision was 0.8948, and recall was 0.0.8950.
-Accuracy showed a significant improvement when compared to the performance of the base model.
+At the end of the training, an accuracy of 0.8950 was obtained.
+Accuracy showed a significant improvement when compared to the performance of the base model, but it had a similar performance to models 2 and 3 with a significant increase in the architecure complexity.
+Also, the training and validation curves showed a possible overfitting.
+Therefore, we still considered the model 2 to have the best trade-off between complexity and performance.

 The following confusion matrix was obtained: